Thushan-Wijenayake/Thushan-Wijenayake/README.md

 <div align="left">
   <h3>👨‍💻 About me 👇👇👇</h3>

-- 🔭 I’m currently working as a Frontend Developer at Developers-In.
+- 🎓 I’m currently studying Information Technology at University of Colombo.
 - 🔭 I’m currently working as a Frontend Developer at Developers-In.
 - 🌱 I’m currently learning more about Frontend Architectures and Psychology.
 - 👯 I’m looking to collaborate on on open source.